North Carolina Community Foundation

 Rocky Mount, NC 27804

-Kelly works with seven of our affiliate foundations in the Coastal Plain north region of the state.
+Kelly works with eight of our affiliate foundations in the Coastal Plain north region of the state.
 She develops funds within the region, works with local nonprofits to strengthen their work, builds relationships with donors and fund holders and promotes scholarship opportunities.
 She is a Certified Events Planner.
 Kelly loves being a mom to her son in middle school and is active with the PTA at his school.
 She is also a board member for Kids4Change, a founding member of the Women Givers of Nash-Rocky Mount and a volunteer with a local animal rescue organization.
 Her hobbies include reading, musical theater and knitting with a “Linus Project” group that knits blankets for sick children.

 Coastal Plain South